Major Havoc

-The game was released as a dedicated cabinet in 1983 and then one year later as a conversion kit for older vector arcade games like Tempest.
+The game was released as a dedicated cabinet in January 1984 and then in March 1984 as a conversion kit for older vector arcade games like Tempest.
 Dedicated versions of the game used a roller control for left-right movement, while conversion kits used their native controller hardware, such as the Tempest rotary spinner knob.

 Plot

 According to the story provided by the game's original cabinet, long ago the evil Vaxxian Empire overran the galaxy.
 Most of humanity was enslaved and abducted to the Vaxxian homeworld.
 A few humans, who were scientists, managed to escape.

-At the current moment (according to the timeline of the game), the Empire has since collapsed.
-However, numerous Vaxxian space stations, all blindly controlled and defended by robots, still remain in the galaxy, mindlessly pursuing their original orders.
+At the current moment (according to the timeline of the game), the Empire has since collapsed, but numerous Vaxxian space stations, all blindly controlled and defended by robots, still remain in the galaxy, mindlessly pursuing their original orders.